Yaser S. Abu-Mostafa

 Kanianthra Mani Chandy

-Simon Ramo Professor and Professor of Computer Science
+Simon Ramo Professor of Computer Science, Emeritus

 Professor Chandy builds and analyzes systems that sense and respond to changes.
 He is currently working on systems that sense and respond to: (a) seismic events, (b) threat events such as the introduction of nuclear radiation material, (c) medical events such a fetal distress, and (d) events in the power grid.
 The systems use sensor networks, cloud computing and event-driven architecture.
 The theory is based on optimization, control, machine learning and game theory.